magnoeasy/easybuilder/english.md

 The "Checkbox" component is a checkbox that allows the user to make a binary choice, i.e. a choice between two mutually exclusive options.

-Select the "Checkbox" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+To use it select the "Checkbox" component, then drag and drop it where it says "Drop new field here!
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen  (If it doesn't appear, just click on the field you just dropped).

 ![image](./BuilderImages/checkbox.gif)